SMAPPNYU/Effect_Marginal_Information_Fake_News/README.md

 (1) code: In the code directory there lies two R files that produce important figures and tables in the main document and the supplementary methods and materials:

-(1.1) Figures_Tables_in_Main_Paper.R: Produces tables and figures for the main paper.
+(1.1) figures.R: Produces tables and figures for the main paper.

-(1.2) Figures_Tables_In_Appendix.R: Produces tables figures and tables for the supplementary materials.
+(1.2) tables.R: Produces tables figures and tables for the supplementary materials.

 (2) data: Contains all data needed to